Columbium41/Custom-Keyboard-Builder/README.md

-# Custom Keyboard Builder (In Development)
+# MechForum (In Development)

 ## Overview
-Custom keyboard builder is a web application inspired by [PCPartPicker](https://pcpartpicker.com/) that allows users to build and configure their own custom keyboards and share them with other users.
+MechForum is a web application inspired by [PCPartPicker](https://pcpartpicker.com/) that allows users to build and configure their own custom keyboards and share them with other users.

 ## Technologies Used